alliander-opensource/rcdt_robotics/docs/content/system.md

 ## Modular Launch System

 We created a modular launch system that can be used to launch any combination of the 'platforms' we support.
-We see both sensors and robots as platforms and divide them in the categories *arm*, *vehicle*, *camera* and *lidar*.
+We see both sensors and robots as platforms and divide them in the categories *arm*, *vehicle*, *camera*, *lidar* and *gps*.
 Any desired combination of platforms can be launched using:

 ```bash
 ros2 launch rcdt_launch robots.launch